Variational Inference with Locally Enhanced Bounds for Hierarchical Models: Experiments

 \paragraph{Datasets} We generated several datasets by sampling from the hierarchical model above.
 We consider different number of groups $M \in \{10, 50 ,100\}$, and observations per group $N \in \{10, 30\}$.
 In all cases, we sample components of $x_{ij} \in \mathbb{R}^{d_z}$ independently from a standard Gaussian.

 \paragraph{Results} Results for all the generated datasets are shown in \cref{fig:results_syn_grid}.
 It can be observed that the use of locally-enhanced bounds yields significant improvements over plain VI, with the performance gap increasing for the larger values of $K$.
 It can also be observed that the use of locally-enhanced bounds leads to better results than the ones obtained using the global importance weighting baseline.
 While this baseline is somewhat competitive for the smaller models (left plots in \cref{fig:results_syn_grid}), it is severely outperformed by the use of locally-enhanced bounds in the larger models (right plots in \cref{fig:results_syn_grid}).
 This is despite the fact that the baseline is significantly more expensive to run, as it does not allow subsampling.
+On the other hand, we observe that the global uncorrected Hamiltonian baseline performs similarly to the locally-enhanced bound obtained using uncorrected Hamiltonian annealing.
+However, as mentioned above, this baseline is incompatible with subsampling, thus leading to a significantly more expensive optimization process.

+\Cref{fig:results_syn_grid_ll} in \cref{app:ll} shows the test log-likelihood achieved by each method for this model.
+It can be observed that methods based on uncorrected Hamiltonian annealing achieve the best log-likelihoods (both the global baseline and the locally-enhanced bound), followed by the locally-enhanced bound with importance weighting, and finally by a global application of importance weighting, which performs similarly to plain VI.

 All results in \cref{fig:results_syn_grid} were obtained for datasets which have the same number of observations for all local groups.
-To verify the effect that changing this may have, we ran additionally simulations using a dataset which contained different number of observations for different groups.
+To verify the effect that changing this may have, we ran additional simulations using a dataset which contained different number of observations for different groups.
 Specifically, we considered a dataset composed of $M=100$ groups, out of which 50 have only 2 observations, 30 have 5 observations, and 20 have 30 observations.
 Results are shown in \cref{fig:results_syn_grow}.
-The same conclusion holds, with locally-enhanced bounds significantly outperforming the baselines.
+Similar conclusions hold.